This user has not added any information to their profile yet.

 'The world is not beautiful, but it sure is interesting.'

-In addition to my academic research, I am a professional interpreter and have provided translation services such as telephone and face-to-face simultaneous interpreting in the UK and US.
-I am also a freelance columnist and have written op-ed’s for Asia Times Online.
-All my journalistic writings can be found on MuckRack.
+In addition to my academic research, I am a professional interpreter and have provided language services such as telephone and face-to-face simultaneous interpreting in my specialised languages in the UK and US.
+I also have experience in teaching foreign languages, specifically Spanish, Mandarin and Cantonese, to western students, which started at the University of Manchester where I was affiliated with the Manchester International Society.
+Furthermore, I am a freelance columnist and have written op-ed’s on contemporary sociopolitical issues from a (socio)linguistic perspective for Asia Times Online.
+All my journalistic writings can be found on MuckRack

-Currently, I am the Community Journalist and Communication and Events co-lead at the Ronin Institute where I am jointly in charge of internal and external communications.
-On 6th November 2020 I presented a Public Seminar entitled 'Biolinguistics and Language Evolution: Formal "Simplicity" and "Structural Simplification" ', and on 26th February 2021 I hosted a Public Seminar 'The Value of Social Cohesion in Our Communities' given by my fellow Ronin Research Scholar Angelo Luidens.
-In addition, I have presented three short presentations on Spanish Linguistics (22nd June 2021), Save Cantonese (28th February 2022) and Chinese dialects (21st September 2023) at our monthly Lightning Talks.
+Currently, I am the Community Journalist and Communication and Events co-lead at the Ronin Institute where I am jointly in charge of internal and external communications as well as the organisation of our Lightning Talk events.
+I also prepare occasional MailChimp newsletters containing details of our events and contribute regularly to the compilation of scholarship produced by fellow Ronin Scholars on Zotero where I apply my experience and skills in scholarly searches and bibliographical cataloguing that I acquired as a former librarian.
+Furthermore, I have been a regular participant in our institute's events: on 6th November 2020 I presented a Public Seminar entitled 'Biolinguistics and Language Evolution: Formal "Simplicity" and "Structural Simplification" ', and on 26th February 2021 I hosted a Public Seminar 'The Value of Social Cohesion in Our Communities' given by my fellow Ronin Research Scholar Angelo Luidens.
+In addition, I have given three short presentations on Spanish Linguistics (22nd June 2021), Save Cantonese (28th February 2022) and Chinese dialects (21st September 2023) at our monthly Lightning Talks

-I have also contributed two blogposts to our Ronin Institute Blog: Reflections on 2020: COVID, research, career and prospects and Save Cantonese: language advocacy for a project to preserve Cantonese in the West.
-Furthermore, I have edited blogposts written by other Research Scholars: "Free" isn't free: A Ronin Research Scholar examines the web and its problems (Ralph Haygood), Common Wealth Dividends: a new book about the wealth each of us is owed (Brent Ranalli), Sustaining The Weird Ecology (John LaRocco), A Year in Review for the Ronin Institute: 2021 (Arika Virapongse), The story of making "Geo-societal Narratives - Contextualising geosciences" (Martin Bohle), Multilingualism, global competency and language learning for a better world: The role of independent scholars (Kathleen Stein-Smith), Preserving cultural heritage in times of crisis: the role of social media (Kristin Parker), Sustainability at the Ronin Institute (Oumaima Ben Amor), Overcoming systemic barriers to inclusion in academia: the case for a hybrid conferences format (William Donald), A Year in Review for the Ronin Institute: 2022 (Arika Virapongse), So you want to write and publish a book?
-(Jennifer Barr, Jacqueline Kory-Westlund, Alex Lancaster, Emily Monosson, Bryan Quoc Le) and In memoriam: Research Scholar Adele Hite (Jon Wilkins).
+Moreover, I have contributed two blogposts to our Ronin Institute Blog (Reflections on 2020: COVID, research, career and prospects, Save Cantonese: language advocacy for a project to preserve Cantonese in the West) and have edited blogposts written by other Research Scholars ("Free" isn't free: A Ronin Research Scholar examines the web and its problems (Ralph Haygood), Common Wealth Dividends: a new book about the wealth each of us is owed (Brent Ranalli), Sustaining The Weird Ecology (John LaRocco), A Year in Review for the Ronin Institute: 2021 (Arika Virapongse), The story of making "Geo-societal Narratives - Contextualising geosciences" (Martin Bohle), Multilingualism, global competency and language learning for a better world: The role of independent scholars (Kathleen Stein-Smith), Preserving cultural heritage in times of crisis: the role of social media (Kristin Parker), Sustainability at the Ronin Institute (Oumaima Ben Amor), Overcoming systemic barriers to inclusion in academia: the case for a hybrid conferences format (William Donald), A Year in Review for the Ronin Institute: 2022 (Arika Virapongse), So you want to write and publish a book?
+(Jennifer Barr, Jacqueline Kory-Westlund, Alex Lancaster, Emily Monosson, Bryan Quoc Le) and In memoriam: Research Scholar Adele Hite (Jon Wilkins)).

-For more information about my academic and professional work and career, please visit my webpages and social media profiles below.
+For more information and detail of my academic and professional work and career, please visit my webpages and social media profiles below.
 Please also feel free to get in touch (keith.tse@ronininstitute.org) on any academic or professional matter.

 (Homepage) https://keithtselinguist.com